 Why I’m Sharing These Pinterest Tips

-I have to confess that the prework before I even created my Pinterest account was challenging.
-I almost skipped this part of the course but I am so glad I didn’t as it set my account up for success.
+The temptation to skip this part of the course was great but I am so glad I didn’t as it set my account up for success.

 1. Set Up Your Pinterest Account for Success